oemof/tespy/doc/introduction.rst

 With the TESPy package you are able to calculate stationary operation in order to design the process of your plant.
-From that point it is possible to predict the offdesign behaviour of your plant using underlying characteristics for each of the plants components.
-For now, the package inlcudes basic components, such as turbines, pumps, compressors, heat exchangers, pipes, mixers and splitters as well as some advanced components (derivatives of heat exchangers, drum).
+From that point it is possible to predict the offdesign behavior of your plant using underlying characteristics for each of the plants components.
+For now, the package includes basic components, such as turbines, pumps, compressors, heat exchangers, pipes, mixers and splitters as well as some advanced components (derivatives of heat exchangers, drum).